technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

     account associated with the entered email address, select **Sign in**.

-7. Enter your Microsoft account password when prompted.
+7. Enter your admin tenant id and password when prompted.

 8. After signing in, you may be prompted with an option to stay signed in.
 Select **Yes** to stay signed in for quicker access in the